IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/README.md

     2. run createSignUpTrigger to link script to sign-up form
     3. authorize the script with necessary permissions
 #### Modifying User Information
-To modify submitted user information, you (the developer) must do the following:
 ##### Modifying Sign-Up Information:
 1. update user information accordingly on the sign-up form linked spreadsheet
 2. remove the trigger associated with the user's existing matching form